No products found.

 Aftershokz Trekz Air is not your typical pair of headphones.
 It does not have earbuds going directly into your ear.
 Instead, a semi-rigid band connects around the back of your head and suspends the speakers directly over your cheekbones.
 The sound waves do not go straight into your eardrums as the music plays.
 Instead, it diverts through your bones.

-Air conduction refers to outside sound carried, from the outer ear, by airwaves and transferred to electrical waves in the inner ear.
-Bone conduction delivers the sound conducted as a vibration through the bones of your face to the inner ear, housing the organs of hearing and balance.
+Air conduction is the transmission of sound from the outer ear to the inner ear through the airwaves.
+Bone conduction sends sound vibrations through the bones of your face to your inner ear, where hearing and balance organs are located.
 The sound waves bypass the middle – eardrum and outer ear and directly stimulate the inner ear.

 How does it work?